montan-code/nfdinspector/README.md

 # NFDInspector

 A Python package to inspect formal quality problems in research data (currently compatible metadata standards: LIDO and EAD).
-Funded by the "4Memory Incubator Funds" of the consortium NFDI4Memory and maintained by the Montanhistorisches Dokumentationszentrum (montan.dok) of the Deutsches Bergbau-Museum Bochum.
+Funded by the "4Memory Incubator Funds" of the consortium NFDI4Memory, developed and maintained by the Montanhistorisches Dokumentationszentrum (montan.dok) of the Deutsches Bergbau-Museum Bochum.

 ## Installation